 History is anything but stale at the Atlanta History Center.
+It’s the best of the Atlanta history museums because it has it all.
 In fact, it comes alive every day in fresh and fun ways, thanks to extensive collections and exhibits, sweeping grounds of gardens and historic structures, and energetic educators and historic interpreters.
 Whether you’re a native “Grady baby” or just visiting for the weekend, the AHC will school you on ATL’s humble roots, its complicated past, and its forward-thinking future.
 Here are our 30 must-do recommendations for your next visit.

 Containing 1500+ artifacts, the Turning Point exhibit will give you firsthand glimpses into what life was like during the American Civil War for soldiers and civilians.
 Highlights include the actual Confederate flag that, during the time of the city’s surrender, flew over Atlanta.
 You can also examine diary entries and letters, weapons and uniforms, and educational videos and dioramas.